 There are three ways you can defend a totting up ban once you have 12 points.
 You can either;

 2. Argue Special Reasons in order to persuade the court not to give you points on licence in the first place.

 3. Persuade the court that there are circumstances to allow them not to impose a driving disqualification, or for you to be banned from driving for a shorter period, normally by making an exceptional hardship argument.

 There is no precise definition of what amounts to exceptional hardship.
 Magistrates are instructed that they need to find that in your circumstances, a 6 month driving ban (for accumulating 12 points in a 36 month period) would cause exceptional hardship if it were imposed.

 The burden of proving exceptional hardship is on the driver making the argument.
 You have to prove it on the balance of probabilities - which means you have to prove it is more likely that not that exceptional hardship would be suffered.

 The Magistrates can agree not to disqualify your driving licence if they find exceptional hardship, or they can impose a reduced driving ban.
 If you get a reduced ban then all the penalty points that led to the ban (albeit reduced) are wiped clean.

-This maybe a good result and it’s something we sometimes ask for when someone is facing having a huge number of points (12+) on their licence for a long time if they avoid a driving disqualification altogether.
+This maybe a good result and it's something we sometimes ask for when someone is facing having a huge number of points (12 points or more) on their licence for a long time if they avoid a driving disqualification altogether.